Advertiser Disclosure

 Earning Avianca LifeMiles

 You can also purchase LifeMiles during sales.
-If you decide to buy miles, be sure to wait for the sales that can get you anywhere from 125% to 200% bonus miles so you can get a big discount.
+If you decide to buy miles, wait for the sales that can get you anywhere from 125% to 200% bonus miles to get a big discount.

 Recommended Capital One Cards